minzzelo/cs2101ug/docs/UserGuide.md

 **Q**: How do I save my progress after executing commands?<br>
 **A**: SWEe! does an auto save every time you exit the app and automatically loads the latest state of flashcards when you relaunch the app.

+**Q**: Is there a feedback channel for me to report bugs or provide any feedback? <br>
+**A**: You can send your feedback to our team via email at cs2103_swee@gmail.com.
+Any feedback is appreciated and we will use it to improve SWEe!.
+Thank you!

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>